 Say: Grandmother has a riddle for us.
 Listen to her clues to solve this riddle.
-Grandmother reads the "Iguana" riddle.
+Grandmother reads the riddle "Iguana."

-Indicate the igloo, iguana, and inch Picture Cards.
+Indicate the Picture Cards igloo, iguana, and inch.
 Say: Here is a picture of an iguana.
 Say, iguana.
 Iguana begins with /i/.
 Say /i/.
 Continue: